AI-secure/DecodingTrust/Tutorial.md

 ### Run RealToxicityPrompts as an example of generation

-To evaluate toxicity on our sampled toxic prompts from RealToxicityPrompt, you can simply override the argument in command line input as well.
+To evaluate toxicity on our sampled toxic prompts from RealToxicityPrompt, you can simply override the argument in command line input.
 For example,

 ```bash
 python main.py +key=sk-YourOpenAIKey toxicity=realtoxicityprompts-toxic